WillowHayward/WillHayCode.github.io/pages/01.home/pmm-1/post.md

 About a month ago, my brother said to me "Hey you know how programmers hate when someone comes to them with a terrible half-baked idea?
 Yeah, I've got one of those."

 The idea is based around an existing game, [Funny Farm](http://shygypsy.com/farm/p.cgi).
-In Funny Farm, you start by looking at this scree
+In Funny Farm, you start by looking at this screen

 ![Funny Farm 1](ff-1.png)

 A clue ("On The Farm"), and a textbox to put guesses into.
-If you guess one of the words directly connected to One The Farm, it reveals and opens up new hidden words.
+If you guess one of the words directly connected to On The Farm, it reveals and opens up new hidden words.

 ![Funny Farm 2](ff-2.png)